binchenX/pat/README.md

 Used by the script to convert Android sparse image to raw ext4 image.
 This will be available after a full android build, located at `${your_android}/out/host/linux-x86/bin/simg2img`

+3. A FAT32 formatted usb with capacity bigger than 8G.
+To format, check [this](https://askubuntu.com/questions/22381/how-to-format-a-usb-flash-drive).

 ## Instructions

 1. Download and build the poplar Android (follow internal wiki)